11 Everyday Habits That Reduce Your Risk of Arthritis Symptoms

 Choose a non-negotiable time that you will turn off the TV (and your smartphone) and head up to bed.
 "Restful sleep can help ease your pain," says Dr. Goldfien.
 Enacting a wind-down bedtime routine with calm music or a guided imagery podcast can help ease you into slumber.
 "Relaxing is important because stress, anger, and depression can make pain worse," Dr. Goldfien adds.

-Yes, there numerous reasons to ditch the cigarettes, and you can add another one to the list: Smoking as little as one pack per day for a year increases the risk of rheumatoid arthritis by 26 percent compared to those who never light up, research shows.
+Yes, there numerous reasons to ditch the cigarettes, and you can add another one to the list: Smoking as little as one pack per day for a year increases the risk of rheumatoid arthritis by 26 percent compared to those who never light up, research published in Arthritis Research & Therapy found.
 Nicotine and carbon monoxide may cause your immune reactions to go haywire and attack your joints.
 Next, check out these silent symptoms of arthritis you might be missing.